TheRensselaerIDEA/WordleR/README.md

 c.
 According to news reports, Wordle is actually based on a list of approx 2500 five-letter words.

 d.
-Wordler's recommended starter words are the top four-vowel words in Knuth's list
+Wordler's recommended starter words are the top four-vowel words in Knuth's list: AUDIO, BAYOU, ADIEU, OUIJA and YOUSE.

 e.
 Wordler's list of 'possible' guesses is a subset of 50 matching words, in word frequency order.
 WordleR's current guess is the top remaining most-frequent word.